laurentj/slimerjs/docs/configuration.rst

 -----------

-With the ``--debug`` option, SlimerJS displays many messages about what happened during the execution of your script.

-For the moment, it displays only messages about network events, page loading, and ``sendEvent`` calls.
+With the ``--debug`` option, SlimerJS displays many messages about what happened during the execution of your script: network events, page loading, ``sendEvent`` calls, configuration values, command line parameters..

-In future version, it will display configuration values, file opening, cookies etc..
+In future version, it will display file opening, cookies...

 SlimerJS accepts a value other than true/false for --debug.
 You can indicate what to display.